Types of Adoption in OK

-In an adoption plan with a private adoption agency, there are three different types of adoption to choose from: open adoption, semi-open adoption, and closed adoption.
-Each category offers its own set of pros and cons, and exists to meet any and all requirements that both the adoptive parents and birth parents may have during the adoption process and beyond.
+In an adoption plan with a private adoption agency, there are three different types of adoption to choose from.
+These include: open adoption, semi-open adoption, and closed adoption.
+Each category offers its own set of pros and cons.
+Openness exists to meet any and all requirements that both the adoptive parents and birth parents may have during the adoption process and beyond.

 Open adoption occurs when the birth mother and adoptive parents contact information is shared.
 No barriers are put up to prevent contact between these parties, either before the adoption is finalized, nor afterwards.

 In the context of an open adoption, if the birth mother has not yet given birth, the adoptive parents may be invited to participate in preparations for labor and birth.
 Following the adoption, some form of regular contact is then established between the birth parent and the adoptive family.